Yala National Park

-Yala National Park is the most visited and second largest national park in Sri Lanka, bordering the Indian Ocean.
-The park consists of five blocks, three of which are now open to the public.
-There are also two adjoining parks, Kumana National Park or 'Yala East' and Lunugamvehera National Park.
-The blocks have individual names, such as Palatupana (Block 1).
-It is situated in the southeastern region of the country, in the Southern Province and Uva Province.
-The park covers 979 km2 and is located about 300 km from Colombo.
-Yala was designated as a wildlife sanctuary in 1900, along with Wilpattu, designated in 1938, as the first two designated national parks in Sri Lanka.
-The park is best known for its variety of wildlife and is important conservation of Sri Lankan elephants, Sri Lankan leopards and aquatic birds.

-There are six national parks and three wildlife sanctuaries in the vicinity of Yala.
-Among the largest is Lunugamvehera National Park.
-The park is situated in the dry semi-arid climatic region and rain is received mainly during the northeast monsoon.
-Yala hosts a variety of ecosystems ranging from moist monsoon forests to freshwater and marine wetlands.
-It is one of the 70 Important Bird Areas (IBAs) in Sri Lanka.
-Yala harbors 215 bird species including six endemic species of Sri Lanka.
-The number of mammals that has been recorded from the park is 44, and it has one of the highest leopard densities in the world.
+Yala National Park is a national park in Sri Lanka, bordering the Indian Ocean and covering 979 km2.
+It was designated as a wildlife sanctuary in 1900.
+It hosts diverse ecosystems ranging from moist monsoon forests to freshwater and marine wetlands, and is important for the conservation of Sri Lankan elephants, Sri Lankan leopards and 44 mammal species.
+It is one of the 70 Important Bird Areas in Sri Lanka harbouring 215 bird species including six endemic species of Sri Lanka.

-The area around Yala has hosted several ancient civilizations.
+The area around Yala National Park has hosted several ancient civilizations.
 Two important Buddhist pilgrim sites, Sithulpahuwa and Magul Vihara, are situated within the park.
-The 2004 Indian Ocean tsunami caused severe damage on the Yala National Park and 250 people died in its vicinity.
-The number of visitors has been on the rise since 2009, after the security situation in the park improved.
+The 2004 Indian Ocean earthquake and tsunami caused severe damage on the Yala National Park, and 250 people died in its vicinity.

 History

-In 1560 Spanish cartographer Cipriano Sánchez noted Yala in his map "is abandoned for 300 years due to insalubrious conditions."
+In 1560 Spanish cartographer Cipriano Sánchez noted Yala in his map "is abandoned for 300 years due to insalubrious conditions".
 Chief Justice Sir Alexander Johnston wrote a detailed account on Yala in 1806 after travelling from Trincomalee to Hambantota.
-On March 23, 1900, the government proclaimed Yala and Wilpattu reserves under the Forest Ordinance.
+On 23 March 1900, the government proclaimed Yala and Wilpattu reserves under the Forest Ordinance.
 Initially the extent of the reserve was 389 km2 between the Menik and Kumbukkan Rivers.
 At that time the reserve did not bear the name Yala.
 The Game Protection Society (now the Wildlife and Nature Protection Society) was instrumental in establishing the reserve.
 The forest area between Palatupana and Yala was declared a hunting site reserved only for the resident sportsmen.
-Henry Engelbrecht was appointed as the first park warden.